justinband/justinband.github.io/README.md

 _What are the benefits of static websites over traditional websites?_

 - Traditional websites built using Angular, React, or any other web language, require a certain level expertise.
 Also, there may be databases, a server, or dependencies required.
-In contrast, static websites are fast and simple to get started as they require minimal overhead and have low coupling to other web technologies.
-Moreover, static websites provide a base level of setup, just enough for a website to look good.
-In comparison to Angular, the developer would need to create _everything_.
-For a static website, some complexity typically arises when the theme is manually edited.

-_Can I use a wiki instead?_

-- Definitely!
-Compared to static websites, wikis are a breeze.
-There is negligible overhead, they don't require a repository, and are easy to edit.
-The startup process for wikis is incredible.
-But, like most things in software, there are drawbacks.
-The most glaring one being that internet access is always required when editing a wiki.
-With static websites and Git everything, will always be editable on your local machine.
+In comparison, static websites are a breeze.
+There are a variety of tutorials online, but static websites typically deal with the entire setup process.
+The user only needs to add files or modify existing files to change the content.
+With traditional web technologies, developers would need to create _everything_, which is a waste of time when a static website will do the job.